-If your drawn to the rhythm aspect of playing guitar, you want to learn how to form chords and how to pick and strum them.
+If you’re drawn to the rhythm aspect of playing guitar, you want to learn how to form chords and how to pick and strum them.
 You want to learn how to develop good timing and create a practice schedule designed to accomplish this.

-First you start out by learning a few basic beginner chord shapes like G C & D. These chords are played within the first few frets and once learned can aid you in learning many really cool songs.
+First, you start out by learning a few basic beginner chord shapes like G C & D. These chords are played within the first few frets and once learned can aid you in learning many really cool songs.
 Second, you learn to strum these chords down and up with the picking hand to establish timing.
-Third you learn to move between chords in certain time intervals to create rhythm.
+Third, you learn to move between chords in certain time intervals to create rhythm.
 This can take some time to accomplish, but if you give it a try you will be amazed at how bits and pieces of songs you recognize start coming out of your guitar.
 And that’s when the magic really starts to happen.

 Learning Tips For Playing Lead Guitar

-If your drawn to the lead guitar aspect of playing, then you want to focus on learning scales and practicing finger exercises to develop strength.
+If you’re drawn to the lead guitar aspect of playing, then you want to focus on learning scales and practicing finger exercises to develop strength.
 Later on more advanced techniques will allow you to master speed and agility.
 Timing is also very crucial in this aspect of playing and designing a practice schedule for this type of playing is needed as well.

 One thing about playing lead guitar you want to remember is that it takes much more discipline to accomplish than just playing rhythm.
 And like playing rhythm, there are certain things you want to learn.
 First, some basic scale forms.
 Start out with the major scale (Do Ra Me…) second, move to the minor pentatonic scale patterns and the infamous blues scale.
 Third, work on finger exercises to develop dexterity, speed, and timing.